 - Mobile Apps can easily be brought to more number of customers in a shorter time whereas, in the case of Websites, it is not easier.

-- Mobile Apps initial development and deploying or publishing takes longer time and effort and is easier to maintain once its first version is deployed whereas in case of Websites it is normal in all the phases of its life cycle.
+- Mobile Apps initial development and deploying or publishing takes longer time and effort and is easier to maintain once its first version is deployed whereas in the case of Websites it is normal in all the phases of its life cycle.

 - Mobile Apps have navigation features whereas Websites do not have such a feature.

-- Mobile Apps are being used recently by every business owner in order to reach most of the customers whereas Websites is also being used but with normal features or functionality where they are mostly concentrating and making it mandatory for a mobile app.
+- Mobile Apps are being used recently by every business owner in order to reach most of the customers whereas Websites are also being used but with normal features or functionality where they are mostly concentrating and making it mandatory for a mobile app.

-- The people who are buying online through the mobile devices got increased by 30% whereas in the case of Websites it remained the same almost.
+- The people who are buying online through mobile devices got increased by 30% whereas in the case of Websites it remained the same almost.